simongravelle/nmrformd/docs/source/theory/best-practice.rst

 .. container:: figurelegend

-    Figure: NMR relaxation rate :math:`R_1` as a function of the number of molecules for a bulk water system..
+    Figure: NMR relaxation rate :math:`R_1` as a function of the number of molecules for a bulk water system.
+For the smallest systems, results were averaged from up to 10 independent simulations and the error bar is calculated from the standard deviation.

 .. image:: ../figures/best-practices/size-effect-tau-R1-dark.png
     :class: only-dark